Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 #### Accounting for survey design in overall Cox analyses (adjusting for confounders with IPW)

 Basically identical to primary.
-It makes no difference that we subsetted the dataset by age above rather than within the svycoxph function because age subpopulations appear in all the clusters
+It makes no difference that we subsetted the dataset by age above rather than within the svycoxph function because age subpopulations appear in all the clusters.

 ```r